joemaidman/boris_bikes/README.md

-### Boris-Bikes Maker's Challenge Week 1
+### Boris Bikes Makers Academy Challenge Week 1

-Learning to use test-driven approach to create object-oriented code.
+Learning to use a test-driven development approach to create object-oriented code.
+This project emulates the infrastructure behind the London Santander bike scheme at a basic level

 ### Technologies Used
 - Rspec